-Page A. MAINTENANCE OF EFFORT 9 10 A-1. • 15 B. CO MPARABILITY 16 B-1.
+Page INTR ODUCTION 9 A. M AINTENANCE OF EFFORT 10 A-1.
+When an SEA determines maintenance of effort for its LEAs, must the SEA use the same measure for all its LEAs?
+15 B. CO MPARABILITY 16 B-1.
+B-2.
+B-3.
 Must an LEA determine comparability every year?
-30 B-2.
 When should comparability be determined?
-30 B-3.
-May an SEA determine the method that LEAs will use to determine 32 B-4.
-If an LEA elects to skip an eligible school when allocating Title I funds because that school is receiving supplemental funds from other State or local resources that are spent according to the requirements of section 1114 32 B-5.
+May an SEA determine the method that LEAs will use to determine comparability?
+30 30 32 B-4.
+If an LEA elects to skip an eligible school when allocating Title I funds because that school is receiving supplemental funds from other State or local resources that are spent according to the requirements of section 1114 or 1115 of Title I, must that school be comparable?
+32 B-5.
 If an LEA chooses to measure compliance with the comparability requirement by comparing student/instructional staff ratios or student/instructional staff salary ratios, which staff members should be included as "instructional staff"?
-Which staff members should be 32 B-6.
-If an LEA uses student/instructional staff ratios or instructional staff salaries/pupil ratios to measure comparability, how can the LEA determine which staff are paid with State and local funds in a schoolwide program in which there is no requirement to track Federal funds to particular 33 B-7. when determining whether its Title I and non-Title I schools are 33 B-8.
-May an LEA use a different method for determining comparability to 34 B-9.
-If an LEA is using the student/instructional staff ratio method to 34
+Which staff members should be excluded?
+32 B-6.
+If an LEA uses student/instructional staff ratios or instructional staff salaries/pupil ratios to measure comparability, how can the LEA determine which staff are paid with State and local funds in a schoolwide program in which there is no requirement to track Federal funds to particular activities?
+33 B-7.
+Must an LEA include charter schools that are schools within the LEA when determining whether its Title I and non-Title I schools are comparable?
+33 B-8.
+May an LEA use a different method for determining comparability to account for differences between its charter schools and "regular" schools?
+34 B-9.
+If an LEA is using the student/instructional staff ratio method to demonstrate comparability, should all figures used (enrollment and instructional staff FTE) reflect data from the same day in the school year?
+34